-No. Wish we could stop at that argument but to understand it – we do need to elaborate a bit.
+No. Man leggings.
+Leggings for men.
+Wish we could stop at that argument but to understand it – we do need to elaborate a bit.
 Meggings are too tight, they show too much and they’re sending a message that you’re completely in love with yourself (which is kind of great IRL but kind of pathetic at the gym).
-If you really must wear these, throw some shorts over ’em like Kanye or Russell Westbrook.

 2. Super Short-Shorts